ekosz/ekosz.github.io/content/blog/leaving-lattice.md

 ## Practicing what we preach

 At Lattice, we often talk about "Ikigai".
 "Ikigai" is a Japanese word [miss-applied to a Spanish astrology concept][ikigai].
-But entomology aside, what we're referring to is the concept of having your work be in alignment with your purpose and be a source of happiness.
+But etymology aside, what we're referring to is the concept of having your work be in alignment with your purpose and be a source of happiness.
 We've strived to create an environment in Lattice where if an employee no longer feels alignment with their role that they’re empowered to take action.
 Maybe that's as easy as taking a break, but often it requires a lot more than that.
 Sometimes it's changing projects or teams.
 Other times it's trying out a lateral move to a different position within the same organization.
 But we also tell our employees, sometimes it's Lattice itself which is the source of lack of satisfaction and that is _okay_.
 It's okay to no longer be satisfied with the work you do at the company and to want to seek your next opportunity elsewhere.
 That is the natural cycle of employment and something we're here to support our employees through that transition.

 But what I didn't realize when I was speaking about this over the past few years was that it would one day apply to myself as well.